AfZheng126/MORA-data/README.md

 | A.6 Simulated Data | Contains the true positives and false positive values.
 True negatives and false negatives are only shown for species/genus rank due to some of the REF-1 data not being in the NCBI taxonomy database.
 The F1, sensitivity, and precision scores are also listed here. |
 | A.7 Real Short E.coli | Contains the number of reads assigned to each E.coli strain by the different algorithms and the resulting scores. |
 | A.8 Real Covid-19 | Contains the number of reads assigned to each Covid-19 strain by the different algorihtms. |

+# Code for AugPatho2

+The AugPatho2 folder has the code that has been augmented from the original Pathoscope2 code.
+It is the changed files from the pathoscope folder from when you install pathoscope2.